ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

    pgkyl file1.bp file2.bp plot
    pgkyl file1.bp --tag 'f1' file2.bp --tag 'f2' plot

-However, most of the commands can take the ``--tag`` flag to limit them only to all the datasets with the specified tag.
+However, most of the commands can take the ``--use`` flag to limit them only to all the datasets with the specified tag.
 Similar to the example above, this can be useful when working with different types of
 data:

 .. code-block:: bash

-   pgkyl file1.bp --tag 'f1' file2.bp --tag 'f2' interpolate --tag f1 plot
+   pgkyl file1.bp --tag 'f1' file2.bp --tag 'f2' interpolate --use f1 plot

 Here, :ref:`pg_cmd_interpolate` will be used only on the ``file1.bp`` even though it follows loading both of the files.